The Regularity of Envelopes

-After people started to work on possible generalisations of the above results in the case of a pseudoeffective class $\{\alpha\}$ that does not necessarily represent the first Chern class of a line bundle.
-Assume that $\{\alpha\}$ is big and nef, Berman \cite{Ber19}, using PDE methods, proved that the envelope $P_\alpha(f)$ is in $C^{1,\bar{1}}$ on $\Amp(\{\alpha\})$ and that the identity in \eqref{support} holds. \\ We recall that a function on some open set in $X$ is said to be in $C^{1,\bar{1}}$ if it is locally $L^{\infty}$ and its distributional laplacian is represented by a locally bounded function.
-Any $C^{1,\bar{1}}$ function is also $ C^{1,\alpha}$ for any $0 < \alpha <1.$
+Later people started to work on possible generalisations of the above results in the case of a pseudoeffective class $\{\alpha\}$ that does not necessarily represent the first Chern class of a line bundle.
+Assuming that $\{\alpha\}$ is big and nef, Berman \cite{Ber19}, using PDE methods, proved that the envelope $P_\alpha(f)$ is $C^{1,\bar{1}}$ on $\Amp(\{\alpha\})$ and that the identity in \eqref{support} holds. \\

 The optimal regularity $C^{1,1}$ when $\{\alpha\}$ is a K\"ahler class was then proved independently by \cite{T18} and \cite{CZ19}, while the big and nef case was settled in \cite{CTW18}.\\ For a general pseudoeffective class the equality